pulpbill/Kubernetes/README.md

 ### Creating a K8s cluster with kops:

-I have a user (AWS user created via IAM) with S3/R53/EC2/VPC/IAM admin access and created a set of keys.
+I have an user (AWS user created via IAM) with S3/R53/EC2/VPC/IAM admin access and created a set of keys.

 Create ssh key pairs with ssh-keygen and then set it:
 ```